polyfills/polyfills/README.md

   This is an __inclusive__ list.
   The names are included in [polyfills/db](https://github.com/polyfills/db/blob/master/lib/polyfills.js).
 - `exclude` - conversely, you can exclude specific polyfills.
-- `cache` - folder to cache polyfill bundles.
-Defaults to this module's `cache/` folder.

 ### polyfill.clean()